 iThemes also lets you change the WordPress database table prefix as well as the wp-content path, bans troublesome bots and spiders, prevents brute force attacks, and backs up your database.

-Starting at $80 per year, iThemes Security Pro brings more advanced features to the table: GeoIP, two-factor authentication, automated malware scanning, password expiration, and Google captchas to name just a few.
+Starting at $80 per year, iThemes Security Pro brings more advanced features to the table: GeoIP, two-factor authentication, automated daily malware scanning, password expiration, and Google captchas to name just a few.
 The free version is a nice choice for beginners, but the premium version is where iThemes shines.

 Both versions of iThemes are built to blend with the WordPress administrator interface, and its library of documentation and video tutorials help to lower the learning curve.